 The Last Crop tells the story of Annie and Jeff Main.
-Now in their late 60's, the Mains, like many farmers, are being confronted with the future of their working family farm.
-It's a story being echoed across the nation.
+Now in their early 60s, the Mains, like many farmers, are being confronted with the future of their working family farm.
+It is a story being echoed across the nation.
 The Mains, true to their pioneering spirit, are now creating an alternative for their farm’s succession that ensures its productive future.
 The film captures the intractable nature of sustaining a small local farm, and the stakes we all have in making certain they can survive and thrive.

 The Last Crop is an intimate exploration into who grows what we eat.
 What does it take to be a farmer?
 At the heart of our story is one family’s determination to address three critical issues facing farmers and our nation’s food system today: the affordability of farmland, the fragile balance of farm succession, and, ultimately, the preservation of small family run farms.
 Their story challenges food consumers, conservation groups, local communities, and some 500,000 aging U.S. farmers to rethink what actions they are willing to undertake in order to transfer their land to a new generation of family farmers.

 Over the past 35 years, the Valley has witnessed the arrival of tract housing, “McMansions,” ranchettes that serve as hobby farms and bedroom communities for commuters working between San Francisco and Sacramento.
 Recently, the 800-room Cache Creek Casino Resort built in the ’80s, located in the tiny town of Brooks (population 375), received county approval for construction of an additional 400 rooms.